therealnickg/Guitar-Project/README.md

 # Guitar-Project
- Learning the notes on the guitar fretboard.
+Learning the notes on the guitar fretboard and other musical exercises to improve musicianship.
+Tester is the main class.